ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 	| socialreview-bff-app              | 32528997 | bmx_eu-gb    | BlueCompute    | CASE-DEV | nodejs   | green  |            64 | -          |
 	'-----------------------------------+----------+--------------+----------------+----------+----------+--------+---------------+------------'

-## Step 5: Schedule periodic API calls
+##Schedule periodic API calls

-API calls done by [`grafana_collect.pl`](scripts/grafana_collect.pl) are activated by external HTTP GET requests to perl runtime web server, listening on port `3001` by default.
+API calls done by [`grafana_collect.pl`](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/tree/master/scripts/Dashboarding/Grafana/DataCollection/grafana_collect.pl) are activated by external HTTP GET requests to perl runtime web server, listening on port `3001` by default.
 One of the ways to schedule periodic API calls is to create short shell script that will do the HTTP GET requests and schedule it by cron.
 Below are the configuration steps:

-1. Copy the [grafana_collect_run.sh](scripts/grafana_collect_run.sh) to the server (_I copied it to my home drectory_) and make it executable.
+1. Copy the [grafana_collect_run.sh](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/tree/master/scripts/Dashboarding/Grafana/DataCollection/grafana_collect_run.sh) to the server (_I copied it to my home drectory_) and make it executable.
 2. Configure `cron` to run it every 1 minute using `crontab -e` as non-root user.

 First batch of data should be available in InfluxDB after about 1 minute.